An annual recognition prize awarded to the European cities that best promote innovation in their communities

 How to apply

-- Q4 2022Information on evaluation results & award
+- Q4 2023Information on evaluation results & award

 Guidelines for applicants

-On 28 April 2022, the European Innovation Council and SMEs Executive Agency (EISMEA) has organised an informative webinar to learn more about the The European Capital of Innovation Awards (iCapital).
+On 28 March 2023, the European Innovation Council and SMEs Executive Agency (EISMEA) is organising an informative webinar to learn more about the The European Capital of Innovation Awards (iCapital).
+The registration is open.
+For further information on the info session and registration, please visit the event page.

-The recording and the presentation from the webinar are available below.
+The recording and the presentation from the previous webinar are available below.

 - News article